CharlieApell/shangri-la/README.md

 ## User Experience (UX)
 ### Initial Discussion

-Shangri-La is a yoga place in Norrköping, Sweden.
+Shangri-La is a fictional yoga place in Norrköping, Sweden.
 The website is built so that the user can read about the yoga place on different devices and hopefully become interested and send an email about questions or membership.

 ### User Stories